In this tutorial, we are going to see how to create a new Vue application from scratch. Which, logically, is the first step to start working with Vue.

 - NPM: The package manager included with Node.js

 That is, more or less the usual tools for any web development.
-But, in case you are not familiar with any of them, here are some links.
+But, in case you don’t know some of them, I leave you some links.

-As I mentioned, there are two main ways to create a Vue application, and both are based on Vite:
+As I said, there are two main ways to create a Vue application, and both are based on Vite:

 The recommended way is to use the official Vue template.
-It provides an optimized setup for Vue and a project structure, prepared with the best practices from the Vue team.
+It provides a configuration optimized for Vue and a project structure, prepared with the Vue team’s best practices.

-To create an application with the official Vue 3 template, run:
+To create an application with the official Vue 3 template, we run:

 npm create vue@latest

-The assistant will ask us a series of questions to configure the project:
+The wizard will ask us a series of questions to configure the project:

-- Project name: The name of the project.
+- Project name: The project name.
 For example:

-- Add TypeScript? → No (for this tutorial, we will only work with JavaScript)
+my-vue-app - Add TypeScript? → No (for this tutorial we will work only with JavaScript)

 - Add JSX Support? → No